bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-hello-world/index.md

 ### Futureproofing your R Scripts

-You can generate the the job request with the following command.
+You can generate the job request with the following command.
 This will allow you to re-run that job in the future.

 ```bash